enderNakamoto/ember_shield/README.md

 ![alt text](image-1.png)

-## What We’re Building
+## What We're Building

-We’re building a **decentralized parametric fire insurance** solution on **Flare Network**, leveraging FDC’s JsonAPI attestation type and satellite data from NASA’s FRMS API.
+We're building a **decentralized parametric fire insurance** solution on **Flare Network**, leveraging FDC's JsonAPI attestation type and satellite data from NASA's FRMS API.
 Our smart contracts and trusted oracles deliver **instant, transparent, and fair** payouts to communities in extreme wildfire zones—areas where traditional insurers have withdrawn.

-> **Hackathon MVP:** a proof-of-concept to showcase the flexibility and speed of our framework—not a finished product, but a glimpse of what’s coming.
+> **Hackathon MVP:** a proof-of-concept to showcase the flexibility and speed of our framework—not a finished product, but a glimpse of what's coming.

 ## Why It Matters

 We have family near Paradise, Northern California—the town destroyed by the 2018 fire.
-Properties in the region are tagged “Extreme Risk” with **9/10 Fire Factor™** and up to **48% wildfire probability** over 30 years.
+Properties in the region are tagged "Extreme Risk" with **9/10 Fire Factor™** and up to **48% wildfire probability** over 30 years.

-Here’s a map of all active fires in September 2024 across the continental US, during the LA fire events:
+Here's a map of all active fires in September 2024 across the continental US, during the LA fire events:

 ![image info](images/fire_map.png)

 Traditional insurers are pulling out, premiums are soaring, and claims processes drag on.
 Communities are left vulnerable and frustrated.
-The tragic case of **Luigi Mangione**, who turned to violence over a denied claim in a different insurance vertical, highlights the **opaque and adversarial** nature of today’s industry.
-It’s clear: insurance needs a complete reset.
+The tragic case of **Luigi Mangione**, who turned to violence over a denied claim in a different insurance vertical, highlights the **opaque and adversarial** nature of today's industry.
+It's clear: insurance needs a complete reset.

 ## How It Works

 - **Blockchain Backbone:** Built on Flare Network for low-cost, scalable contracts
-- **Real-Time Data:** FDC’s JsonAPI pulls wildfire metrics directly from NASA’s FRMS API
+- **Real-Time Data:** FDC's JsonAPI pulls wildfire metrics directly from NASA's FRMS API
 - **Trustless Verification:** Satellite-verified data feeds enforce on-chain triggers
 - **Automated Payouts:** Claims settle the moment damage thresholds are met—no manual steps, no delays

-By combining reliable oracle data with smart-contract automation, FireBastion turns a slow, opaque claims process into one that’s **data-driven and instant**—bringing fairness back to wildfire insurance.
+By combining reliable oracle data with smart-contract automation, FireBastion turns a slow, opaque claims process into one that's **data-driven and instant**—bringing fairness back to wildfire insurance.

 ## Architecture